Decision Making for the Periodontal Team PDF Free Download (Direct Link)

 In order to obtain the most appropriate care for an individual patient the GDP will refer the patient to other team members to utilise their skills, knowledge and experience to achieve the desired treatment outcomes.
 Rather than this referral process being considered as a hierarchical model, it is suggested that it be considered in a circular form with the GDP at the centre.
 It is the GDP with whom the patient is registered and it is the GDP to whom the patient returns for continuing care (Fig 1-1).
 The role of the GDP is an infinite one!
 The other team members have important skills to offer, but their roles are finite ones, clearly defined by the practitioner’s referral request or treatment plan.

-See also Multiple Choice Questions in Oral Medicine and Radiology PDF Free Download (Direct Link)
+See also An Introduction to Orthodontics 5th Edition PDF Free Download (Direct Link)

 Fig 1-1 Members of the periodontal team.